-Contact our Education Officer on email@example.com or ring us on 01841 533877 to discuss how we can tailor your day to suit your needs.
+Contact us on firstname.lastname@example.org or ring us on 01841 533877 to discuss how we can tailor your day to suit your needs.

 Please note that due to the working nature of our laboratory facility, ‘Behind the Scenes’ tours are suitable for children from 7 years and over.

 As well as a fascinating visitor centre and working laboratory, the hatchery houses first class teaching facilities consisting of a large lecture room with multimedia projector, hearing loop, whiteboard and microscopy facilities.